DoorDool/MadLibs/README.md

 ![layout](app/src/main/res/drawable/input.png)
 ![layout](app/src/main/res/drawable/input_land.png)

 If all words are filled in your story appear with your filled in words.
-When you click on "MAKE ANOTHER STORY" you go back to the choise screen and you can make again a story.
+When you click on "MAKE ANOTHER STORY" you go back to the choise screen and you can make a story again.

 ![layout](app/src/main/res/drawable/story.png)
 ![layout](app/src/main/res/drawable/story_land.png)